opentica/dash-iq/README.md

 ## Get started

-* Make sure you have NodeJS installed (you can either install it from https://nodejs.org/en/download/ or install [nvm](https://github.com/creationix/nvm) first, then run `nvm install v9`
+Install NodeJS.
+You can either install it from https://nodejs.org/en/download/ or install [nvm](https://github.com/creationix/nvm) first, then run `nvm install v9`

 **Install dependencies and start the `frontend`:**